Playing with Points

 Each time you use the Reserve card, you receive a point for every dollar.
 In addition, there are bonus categories that automatically give you additional points for every dollar.
 Those categories are:

-- Flights purchased through the Chase Travel Portal* – 5 points per dollar
+• All travel purchased through the Chase Travel Portal, including The Edit (see below) – 8 points per dollar

 Spending Your Points

-Spending your Chase Reserve points is where you have to put a little effort into “playing the game”.
+Spending your Chase Reserve points is where you have to put a little effort into “playing the game” to get the best returns.
 There are a variety of ways to use them, and no single way is always the answer.

 Your points can always be redeemed for cash, gift cards, or statement credit at 1 cent per point.
 For instance, if you received a 60,000-point sign-on bonus, you could use that to get $600 in cash.
 However, that provides the least value per point.

-The other two ways of using your points are to transfer to travel partners, or to book through the Chase Travel Portal, accessible through your online Reserve account.
+The other two ways to use your points are to transfer to travel partners, or to book through the Chase Travel Portal, accessible through your online Reserve account.

 Transferring to Travel Partners